 Then he sought refuge in the mountains north of Paphos.
 The underground church would afterwards have been used for evangelizing while the cave in the hills near Paphos, as local tradition holds, was used as a getaway by the saint, who was increasingly ‘vexed and annoyed’ by the crowds of pilgrims.

 St. Jerome tells us that the saint slept on rushes.
-The bed-shaped indentation in the picture opposite (most probably an earlier tomb), could have been filled with ‘rushes’ to make just such a sleeping place.
+The bed-shaped indentation in the picture to the right (most probably an earlier tomb), could have been filled with ‘rushes’ to make just such a sleeping place.
 St. Hilarion would have not wanted or required more.

 The passageway outside of the tiny room originally connected the monk’s cell with the first church, but at some point it was sealed off with stone.
 The circular chamber (mithraeum) adjacent to the ‘monk’s cell’ would have been a perfect place to gather.
 The long vaulted room next to the mithraeum could have been the first humble church.